 • Just because a student-athlete was on varsity or junior varsity last year does not guarantee he will make varsity or junior varsity this year.

 • Everything above applies to the junior varsity team with a few adjustments.
 A junior must make the junior varsity or varsity team or they are not eligible to participate in Boulder High soccer.

 • The Freshmen/Sophomore team is a developmental third level team at Boulder High.
 This team will play it’s Front Range League games versus 3rd level or small school junior varsity.

-• There is fitness and conditioning expectation for team selection.
-The high school soccer season is too short for student-athletes to expect to “get into shape” during the season.
+• The high school soccer season is too short for student-athletes to expect to “get into shape” during the season.
 We play our first game less than one weeks after tryouts begin.
 It takes at least eight weeks to be in “game” shape.
 The average high school varsity soccer player can run over 6 miles a game.
 Student-athletes need to come to tryouts already in game shape.
-Making the junior varsity or varsity team is very competitive at Boulder High School and fitness levels can play in role in making a team.